July 13, 2020 - 13 min

 It’s done with the help of writing down the problem statements and hypotheses.
 You can help yourself with a problem statement format:

-needs a way to because
+Persona name needs a way to user’s needs, because insight.

-Eg. needs a way to because
+Eg. John needs a way to learn how to cook healthy because he is gaining weight.

 The trick to writing a good hypothesis is to follow the problem statement with the question format “How might we?”